 Analgesic, Anticonvulsive, Antidepressant, Antimicrobial, Antirheumatic, Antiseptic, Antispasmodic, Antitoxic, Carminative, Cholagogue, Choleretic, Cicatrisant, Cytophlactic, Deodorant, Diuretic, Emmenagogue, Hypotensive, Insecticide, Nervine, Parasiticide, Rubefacient, Sedative, Stimulant, Sudorific, Tonic, Vermifuge, Vulnerary.

-- Treats acne, eczema, abscesses, athlete's foot and boils
+- Targets acne, eczema, abscesses, athlete's foot and boils

 - Calming, regenerating and reviving